AI tools that flatter, blindly agree, and claim success before verification aren't helpful. They're annoying. We trained our model to stop doing that.

-AI tools have a common habit that starts off sounding pleasant but quickly becomes tiring.
-You ask for help, and it says, “Great question”.
-You suggest a direction, and it says, “You’re absolutely right”.
+AI tools have a common habit of starting off sounding pleasant but quickly becoming tiring.
+You ask for help, and it says, "Great question".
+You suggest a direction, and it says, "You're absolutely right".

 The AI tells you something is fixed before it has been checked.
-It agrees with you even when you’re wrong, and it provides confidence, enthusiasm, and reassurance, whether they’re earned or not.
+It agrees with you even when you're wrong, and it provides confidence, enthusiasm, and reassurance, whether or not they're earned.

 This might feel harmless at first.
 But for professional developers, it gets frustrating very quickly, because that isn't how a useful colleague behaves.